Aryna Sabalenka

 Aryna Siarhiejeŭna Sabalenka (Note: Арына Сяргееўна Сабаленка, /be/; Арина Сергеевна Соболенко.) (born 5 May 1998) is a Belarusian professional tennis player.
-She is currently the world No. 1 in women's singles by the WTA, and is a former world No. 1 in doubles.
-Sabalenka has won 21 WTA Tour-level singles titles, including four majors – two each at the Australian Open and the US Open – as well as nine WTA 1000 events.
-She has also won six doubles titles, including the 2019 US Open and 2021 Australian Open, both partnering Elise Mertens.
+She has been ranked the world No. 1 in women's singles by the Women's Tennis Association (WTA) for a total of 107 weeks (tenth-most of all time), and finished as the year-end No. 1 twice (2024, 2025).
+Sabalenka has won 24 career singles titles, including two titles at the Australian Open and two at the US Open, as well as eleven WTA 1000 events.
+She is also a former world No. 1 in women's doubles and has won six doubles titles, including the 2019 US Open and 2021 Australian Open, both with Elise Mertens.

-Sabalenka came to prominence in 2017 when, together with Aliaksandra Sasnovich, she led the Belarus Fed Cup team to a runner-up finish even though both were ranked outside the top 75 at the time.
-She finished 2018 and 2019 ranked No. 11 in the world in singles.
-Following two major singles semifinal appearances in 2021, Sabalenka rose to the world No. 2 ranking but struggled to maintain that success in 2022 consistently.
-In 2023, she won her first major singles title at the Australian Open and obtained the world No. 1 ranking, being named the ITF World Champion for the season.
+Sabalenka came to prominence in 2017 when she and Aliaksandra Sasnovich led the Belarus Fed Cup team to a runner-up finish despite both being ranked outside the top 75 at the time.
+She finished 2018 and 2019 ranked world No. 11 in singles.
+Following two major singles semifinal appearances in 2021, Sabalenka rose to world No. 2 but struggled to maintain that success in 2022 consistently.
+In 2023, she won her first major singles title at the Australian Open, finished runner-up at the US Open, and obtained the world No. 1 ranking for the first time.

-Sabalenka successfully defended her Australian Open title and won the US Open the following year, clinching the year-end No. 1 ranking.
-In 2025, she defended her title at the US Open, and finished as the runner-up at the Australian and French Opens, becoming the year-end No. 1 for the second consecutive year and one of only seven women to hold the No. 1 ranking for an entire calendar year.
+In 2024, Sabalenka defended her Australian Open title and won a third major singles title at the US Open, finishing as the year-end No. 1 for the first time.
+In 2025, she defended her title at the US Open and was runner-up at the Australian and French Opens, holding the No. 1 position for the entire season.
+In 2026, she reached two major singles finals (Australian Open and US Open) and completed the Sunshine Double (winning Indian Wells and Miami back-to-back).
+Also in 2026, Sabalenka won the Laureus World Sports Award for Sportswoman of the Year.

 Sabalenka began playing doubles regularly in 2019.
 With Mertens as her partner, she found instant success by winning the Sunshine Double (Indian Wells and Miami) that same year.
-After the US Open doubles title later in the season, she qualified for the WTA Finals for the first time.
-With the 2021 Australian Open doubles title, Sabalenka became the world No. 1 in the discipline, after which she shifted to playing exclusively singles.
+They won the US Open later in the season, and Sabalenka qualified for the WTA Finals for the first time.
+After she and Mertens won their second major title at the Australian Open in 2021, Sabalenka became the doubles world No. 1, after which she shifted to playing exclusively singles.

-Sabalenka has an aggressive style of play, often accumulating high numbers of winners and unforced errors.
-With her height, she also displays powerful serves.